 For instance, you don’t own an apartment, but you do own a condo or a townhouse.
 According to a 2022 United States Federal Reserve study, 27% of Massachusetts residents rent, while nearly two-thirds own their homes.
 This indicates that many people approach owning and renting in Massachusetts with different mindsets.
 In the outline below, you will learn more about the similarities and differences between property terms and their definitions.

-Armed with this knowledge, you can choose the best path for you based on your lifestyle, budget, and the conveniences provided to you.
+It’s important to arm yourself with sufficient real estate knowledge.
+Then, you can choose the best path for you, based on your lifestyle, budget, work responsibilities, and the conveniences available to you.

-You can also rent a condo.
-In this case, the condo owner is your landlord.
-They are the only person of contact that handles nearly everything from collecting rental payments to responding to maintenance request.
-The condominium owner will also address requests and forward letters and correspondence to you from the condo associations should new rules or updates occur.
-You are expected to have a timely and consistent communication with your landlord, so it serves your best interest to be on good terms with them.
-Condos tend to have more updated features and personal touches because their owners take care of them and renovate them hoping to increase the value.
-For the most part there are more amenities offered by condos than by apartments.
+Condos can also be rented out.
+In this scenario, the condo owner acts as your landlord, handling everything from collecting rent to responding to maintenance requests.
+The condo owner will also pass on communications from the condo association regarding new rules or updates.
+As a tenant, maintaining timely and consistent communication with your landlord is beneficial, ensuring a positive relationship.
+Condos often feature more modern amenities and personal upgrades, as owners invest in renovations to enhance the property’s value.
+Generally, condos offer more amenities than apartments.
 The HOA board allows the owners to provide their input on how the condo should be operated and managed.

 A townhouse looks similar to single-family homes except they are part of a multi-unit complex and they share walls.
 There are usually two floors occupying the townhome.
 The first floor accommodates living room, dining room, and kitchen.
 The second floor accommodates the bedrooms.
 Some townhomes have three floors or more.
 Townhomes also tend to have large full basements not shared with other tenants which is attractive for storage and other uses.
 Like condos, a resident can either rent or own the townhome.
 Owning a townhouse is different from a condo because you generally own the land on which it is situated and the property itself.